 Is an individual about to kill himself and his fellow passengers to fulfill a religious obligation free of all signs of nervousness?
 Or are there subtle behavioral signals -- what poker players call "tells" - that agents can be trained to spot by watching body language, looking people in the eye, and asking them simple questions as Israeli airport security officials do?

 Over time, a rigid bureaucracy will be no match for agile and adaptive jihadis eager to kill and be killed.
 The TSA needs to learn how to learn - it needs to be an organization that fosters a culture of innovation.
 Regrettably, the TSA appears to be heading in the opposite direction: Unionization is likely.
-"Imagine if every change in procedures had to be cleared with union shop stewards," the
+"Imagine if every change in procedures had to be cleared with union shop stewards," the Wall Street Journal's John Fund wrote recently.
+"While it is not easy to fire TSA personnel now, just think how difficult it will be to remove bad employees if they are covered by union job protection agreements."

 In security work, as in so many endeavors, the main thing is to keep the main thing the main thing.
 For the traveling public, that means directing our anger not at the TSA but at the Islamist terrorists, their enablers and their apologists.
 For the TSA that means acknowledging that the enemy is not a bottle of shampoo, toenail clippers or even a Swiss Army knife.
 The enemy is a self-proclaimed jihadi who sees the airport as a field of battle in the great war of the 21st century.